engeir/fys3002-isr-task/exercise_fys3002.md

 Explain the code.
 Some things to consider:

--   Which equations are solved where in the code?
+-   Where in the code were the different equations solved?
 -   How was the numerical calculation implemented?

 The code itself should be well commented and included as an appendix.